• HR

 What’s a post-deductible HRA?

 Post-deductible HRAs are also compatible with HSAs.
 A post-deductible HRA is essentially an HRA that has its own deductible.
-It can be used to reimburse employees for regular medical expenses—even before they’ve met their full HDHP deductible—but only after they’ve paid at least the minimum allowable HDHP deductible amount.
+It can be used to reimburse employees for eligible medical expenses—even before they’ve met their full HDHP deductible—but only after they’ve paid at least the minimum allowable HDHP deductible amount.

-For 2021 and 2022, the minimum HDHP deductibles are:
+For 2023 and 2024, the minimum HDHP deductibles are:

-Coverage type2021 minimum deductible2022 minimum deductible
+Coverage type2023 minimum deductible2024 minimum deductible

-Individual HDHP$1,400$1,400
+Individual HDHP$1,500$1,600

-Family HDHP$2,800$2,800
+Family HDHP$3,000$3,200

 Keep in mind, employers can choose higher minimums for their post-deductible HRAs.
-Here’s why: If an employee has an HDHP with a $5,000 deductible and you offer a post-deductible HRA that allows reimbursements after the employee’s medical costs reach $1,500, there would be a clear benefit for the employee if they end up with more than $1,500 in medical expenses.
-As an employer, you’ll need to determine what you can afford while providing support for your employees.
+Here’s why: If an employee has an HDHP with a $5,000 deductible and you offer a post-deductible HRA plan that allows reimbursements after the employee’s medical costs reach $1,500, there would be a clear benefit for the employee if they end up with more than $1,500 in medical expenses.
+As an employer, you’ll need to determine what health benefits you can afford while providing support for your employees.

 What’s a suspended HRA?